yjk16/aws/README.md

 2. Loss prevention - if you lose things on your computer, the information is safe on the cloud.

-3. Disaster recovery - Cloud based services provide quick data recovery.
+3. Reliability and disaster recovery - Cloud based services provide quick data recovery.

 4. Increased collaboration - Cloud computing makes working together easier.